-After so many years doing this work, we have theories why they don’t.
-People see the decisions they make – whether it’s a restaurant to dine at or the hotel they’re going to check into – as reflections of their taste and abilities to make good choices.
-If they select a restaurant that’s disappointing they may see this as poor judgement and nobody wants to admit they made a bad call.
-This is why some people have a tendency to exaggerate a problem – especially on Trip Advisor – to make it clear the restaurant was at fault.
+If they select a restaurant that’s disappointing they may see this as their own poor judgement and nobody wants to admit they made a bad call.
+This is why so many people have a tendency to exaggerate a problem – especially on Trip Advisor – to make it clear the restaurant was at fault.

-People also don’t want to create tension by speaking up and risk the night ending badly – and we’ve all see Kitchen Nightmares and know how bad things can end at a badly managed restaurant.
 This is especially the case if people are on holidays.
-Everybody wants to be able to go home and say they had the best holiday ever, and everything was absolutely 100% perfect, from the wonderful hotel they chose to the fabulous restaurants they dined at, even when they might not have met their expectations or there might have been problems.
+Everybody wants to be able to go home and say they had the best holiday ever, that everything was absolutely 100% perfect, from the wonderful hotel they chose to the fabulous restaurants they dined at, even when they might not have met their expectations or there might have been problems.

-So while restaurants may complain about customers complaining, we reckon that the majority of customers don’t complain at the time of dining and instead wait until they get home to have a rant on Trip Advisor in the safety of their bedroom and anonymity.
+So while restaurants may complain about customers complaining, we reckon that the majority of customers don’t complain at the time of dining and instead wait until they get home to have a rant on Trip Advisor in the safety of their home and anonymity.

 What To Do If Unhappy With Your Restaurant Meal

-This Item Is Not What I Ordered
+The Dish Is Not What I Ordered

 Funnily enough, we’ve been in both situations and my complaints were questioned.
 In the first instance, the waitress insisted that tempura seafood was in fact the same thing as salt and pepper squid.
 In the second case, I ended up selecting another wine, as I wasn’t about to pay the price of a good vintage that had been substituted with a wine from a year that was sub-par for that region.

-Another problem that falls into that category that we are weary of when eating out is the result of incorrect cooking temperatures.
+Another problem that falls into this category that we are weary of when eating out is the result of incorrect cooking temperatures.
 If I order a medium-rare steak and it still comes out mooing, I still deliberate over what to do, even after thousands of restaurant meals.
-Sending it back means either you sit there watching others eat, or, if your dining companions are incredibly polite, they’ll sit there making small talk as their food goes cold.

-Nine times out of ten, if I send the steak back, the same piece of steak comes back well done, because the kitchen assumes that you’re a customer who can’t stand the sight of blood, when in fact you’re simply not a vampire who revels in having a moat of blood around your steak.
-I have been known to call a staff member over and show them that it’s not cooked to the right temperature but I’ll still eat it so as not to ruin the flow of the evening — and everyone else’s food.
+Nine times out of ten, if I send the steak back, the same piece of steak comes back well done, because the kitchen assumes that you’re a customer who can’t stand the sight of blood, when in fact you’re not a vampire who revels in having a moat of blood around your steak, and you simply want a medium-rare steak.

-This Item is Not to My Taste
+The Dish is Not to My Taste or Not as Described

 If you order a ‘creamy carbonara’ and assumed the ‘creamy’ texture was from the egg and didn’t ask first whether it actually had cream in it, you just have to put it down to experience when it arrives looking like there’s been a spillage at a dairy farm milking station.

-This Item Has a Flaw
+The Dish Has a Flaw

 When the food has a flaw or the wine is corked, you need to stand your ground.
-I recommend that anyone who is interested in food and wine to do a wine tasting course.
+I recommend that anyone who is interested in food and wine, do a wine tasting course.
 At the very least, it’s a good value way to try different wines you might not be able to afford or purchase where you live, as well as to learn how to order wine with confidence when you’re faced with a wine list that’s as thick as a bible.

 Knowing the characteristics of an oaked Chardonnay from a Burgundy and knowing that it has a very different profile to an unoaked Chardonnay from, for example, a Southern or Eastern Australian region, will help you better assess the wine.